• Skip to primary navigation

 Potatoes: I used Desiree

-Butter: For good measures, after all, what’s a good mash without butter.
+Unsalted butter: For good measures, after all, what’s a good mash without butter?
 In fact, lots of it

-Fresh garlic: 4 large cloves, substitute with roasted garlic then garlic powder if you can’t source the former.
-If all fails i.e if you don’t have any of the type of garlic mentioned, use garlic-infused olive oil.
+Fresh garlic: 4 large cloves, substitute with roasted garlic, then garlic powder if you can’t source the former.
+If all fails, i.e., if you don’t have any of the types of garlic mentioned, use garlic-infused olive oil.

-Double cream (heavy cream): substitute with sour cream
+Double cream (heavy cream): substitute with single cream.

-Cream cheese: This is completely optional but why not.
-When I make creamy mashed potatoes, I don’t do half measures, I go all in!
+Cream cheese: This is completely optional, but why not.
+When I make creamy mashed potatoes, especially for holiday celebrations, I don’t do half-measures.
+I go all in!

-Salt and pepper: It is important to boil the potatoes with salt just as you would when boiling spaghetti.
+Salt and pepper: It is important to boil the potatoes with salt just as you would when cooking spaghetti.

 How To Make Creamy Garlic Mashed Potatoes

-Bring the potatoes and garlic to boil until tender when pierced with a fork, drain and set aside.
-This should be about 15 to 20 minutes
+Bring the potatoes and garlic to boil in a pot of salted water until tender when pierced with a fork.
+It should fall apart.
+This should be about 15 to 20 minutes.
+Drain and set aside.
+Let it air dry for about 5 minutes.

 Jump to Recipe

-This side dish is perfect with any meat or seafood.
-You may serve mashed potatoes with stove top chicken thighs, sausages, baked chicken, honey garlic salmon.
-Your plate won’t be complete without some steamed vegetables like this stovetop broccoli or roasted broccoli and cauliflower.
+Your plate won’t be complete without some steamed vegetables like this stovetop broccoli, smashed broccoli, stovetop mixed veggies or roasted broccoli and cauliflower.

 Can I Make Mashed Potatoes Ahead

-If you would be making these mashed potatoes ahead, Mash it without butter, cream, or any other add-ins.
+If you are making these mashed potatoes ahead, mash them without butter, cream, or any other add-ins.
 Keep in the fridge for up to 3 days in an airtight container.
 On the day of use, bring the cream/milk/butter to boil or use a microwave.
 Transfer to a saucepan and stir to combine over medium-low heat.
 Take it off the heat and serve as desired.

 Tips For Making The Best Mashed Potatoes